 A much-loved chain of department stores, John Lewis has a large branch on Oxford Street, stocking nearly half a million products from buttons to beds and cushions to cufflinks.
 The store boasts seven floors of fashion, beauty, home and technology products, plus a new Brasserie and Bistro with a panoramic view of the West End.

 LibertyOpened in 1875, Liberty is one of London's most traditional stores, but venture inside and you'll find a whole host of cutting-edge ranges.
-Designers include Vivienne Westwood, Chloé and Dries Van Noten, plus there's an impressive beauty hall.
-Celebrating fine design and jaw-dropping craftsmanship, Liberty is a shoppers' paradise.
+Designers include Vivienne Westwood, Chloé and Dries Van Noten, plus there's an impressive beauty hall and haberdashery.
+Celebrating fine design and craftsmanship, Liberty is a shoppers' paradise.